eProsima/Fast-DDS/UPGRADING.md

 - [Struct, Enum, Variable](#struct-enum-variable)
 - [Examples](#examples)

 ## Library management

-The below exposes exposes the changes related to the package name, environment variables and other library usages.
+The list below exposes exposes the changes related to the package name, environment variables and other library usages.

 * The CMake project has been renamed from `fastrtps` to `fastdds`.
 * XML profiles loading environment variable has been renamed to: `FASTDDS_DEFAULT_PROFILES_FILE`.